Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Results

 The two-atom system will, on average, emit a photon half of the time but at twice the single-atom rate.
 Another way to look at this is by considering the energy trapping efficiency defined as

 Again, we find that half of the internal energy initially stored in the system remains within it in the steady-state.

 The small sample behavior is readily understood from equations (\ref{eq:10->1-1})-(\ref{eq:00->1-1}) since in this case coherence happens for all radiation modes, resulting in the doubling and cancellation of the corresponding transition rates.
 The latter implies that $\Ket{0,0}_\theta$ is a \textit{dark state} and that its initial occupation probability is preserved at all times.
-This is where energy trapping originates.
+This is where energy trapping and subradiance originate.
 On the other hand, the behavior for $k z_0\rightarrow\infty$ is a global characteristic in the sense that it can only be discerned in the solid-angle-integrated transition rate.
-Even at very large separations some radiation modes will be coherent, but when considering all modes the two atoms behave as if they were independent (see equation \ref{eq:g00->1-1}).
+Even at very large separations some radiation modes will be coherent, but when considering all modes the two atoms behave as if they were independent (see equation \ref{eq:g00->1-1_app}).

-This last observation is important since external factors can sometimes render specific radiation modes dominant over the rest.
-For example, elongated (e.g., cylindrical) geometries are often considered in studies of superradiance since in such cases radiation along the symmetry axis is favored \cite{Dicke1964,MacGillivray1976,Gross1982,Rajabi2020}.
-Similarly, a gas in the interstellar medium initially hosting a population inversion will be more likely to radiate in a direction where velocity coherence is accentuated, leading to a transient superradiance response \cite{Rajabi2020,Houde2024}.

 We also note that \textit{superabsorption}, i.e., the converse of superradiance, takes place when the two-atom system is initially in the $\Ket{1,-1}$ ground state.
 When subjected to an incident one-photon field the transition rates of equations (\ref{eq:11->10})-(\ref{eq:00->1-1}) are reversed \cite{Yang2021}.
 Here again, there is angular correlation, but this time between successively absorbed photons (see Appendix \ref{app:two-atom}).
+Likewise, \textit{subabsorption} will result when the system is initially in the $\Ket{0,0}_\theta$ state.

 The calculations can be extended to a larger number of atoms.
-The general case for an arbitrary number of atoms $n$ is shown in Figure \ref{fig:Dicke-table} along with the expected transition rates in the small sample (i.e., $kz_0\rightarrow 0$) or coherent limits (taken from Dicke's original paper \cite{Dicke1954}).
+The general case for an arbitrary number of atoms $n$ is shown in Figure \ref{fig:Dicke-table} along with the expected transition rates in the small sample (i.e., $kz_0\rightarrow 0$) or coherent limits (adapted from Dicke's original paper \cite{Dicke1954}).
 It is generally observed that, starting from a given $m$ value, transitions are allowed only between states sharing the same cooperation number $r$, while rates systematically decrease as one moves rightward to lower $r$ values.